Say and Play Family

 The tripod grasp is the most mature grasp pattern.

 Parents frequently ask me, “How do I change my child’s grasp pattern?”.
-Have your child practice using their thumb, pointer and middle fingers in non-writing tasks while the ring and pinky fingers remain tucked against their palm.
+Have your child practice using their thumb, pointer, and middle fingers in non-writing tasks while the ring and pinky fingers remain tucked against their palm.

 Activities to facilitate a mature tripod grasp –